surifirstpin/biplus_documentation/docs/README.md

 When you bring together all your people with all your data to explore ideas and make decisions, the possibilities are nearly limitless.
 But agility without control can create chaos.
 Our enterprise-class, cloud-ready platform offers the security, scalability and performance that even the most demanding industries require, all within a governed framework everyone can trust.

 Bringing all your data to explore ideas and making decision to your people the possibilities are limitless.
+But agile functionality  without

 Data protected with layers of permissions, authentication, and history Report integrity maintained regardless of range of inputs across business